FrankZhengi/exploratory-project-frankzhengi/README.md

-# Exploratory Analysis on Drug Use
+# Exploratory Analysis on Gasoline Prices

 ## Overview
-We have decided to analyze drug use in the United States.
-Concerned with the drug use throughout the United States, we wanted to examine ages susceptible to drugs and amount of drug use in certain areas.
-For the drugs available in the dataset, we have a collection of annual average drug use in the past month or year from 2015 to 2016.
-Looking through the dataset, the data is sorted by age groups and states for drugs such as alcohol, cocaine, etc.
+We have decided to analyze gasoline prices in the U.S. city as well as world wide.
+For the dataset on gasoline prices in the city the units are in gallon.
+As for the worldwide data, the units are price in USD per liter.